Coronavirus – health and wellbeing

 East Sussex: If you are concerned about issues such as anxiety, wellbeing and behaviour you can call the new ISEND Parents and Carers Helpline to get advice from an educational psychologist.
 Call 01273 481967 and leave a message.
 ISEND educational psychology service have also written a guide for parents about emotional wellbeing that you can use to help your child manage emotions like anxiety whilst at home.

-Young people: Young people (13-25) can use a new e-welbeing website which has launched earlier than planned so it can help during the CV19 crisis.
+Young people: Young people (13-25) can use a new e-wellbeing website which launched earlier than planned so it can help during the COVID-19 crisis.
 It is an accessible guide to the mental health services available to young people in Sussex.
 It will also help them identify self help resources relevant to how they are feeling at the moment.

 14-25 year olds living in East Sussex can access support through i-rock, which offers advice and support on emotional and mental wellbeing, The service continues to offer an 11-6pm provision daily through virtual clinic software, telephone or email.
 Young people interested in accessing support, whether or not they have used i-rock before, should make an initial enquiry by emailing firstname.lastname@example.org More information on i-rock